$ cd fundamentals-of-devops

 The next step is to try deploying the sample app into the EKS cluster.
 However, there’s one problem: you’ve created a Docker image for the sample app, but that image only lives on your own computer.
 The EKS cluster in AWS won’t be able to fetch the image from your computer, so you need to push the image to a container registry that EKS can read from, as described in the next section.

-There are a number of container registries out there, including Docker Hub, Amazon Elastic Container Registry (ECR), Azure Container Registry, Google Artifact Registry, JFrog Docker Registry, and GitHub Container Registry.
+There are a number of container registries out there, including Docker Hub, Amazon Elastic Container Registry (ECR), and GitHub Container Registry (full list).
 If you’re using AWS, the easiest one to use is ECR, so let’s set that up.

 For each Docker image you want to store in ECR, you have to create an ECR repository (ECR repo for short).
 The